• A

 Which university and faculty will students be studying at?

 Students will get to study at both universities simultaneously.
 They will be considered as students of the HSE Faculty of World Economy and International Affairs and as students of the KHU College of International Studies.
 This will enable them to use a range of great opportunities provided by these leading universities of Russia and Asia.
 The curriculum will include obligatory courses required for earning a diploma from the Higher School of Economics and Kyung Hee University.
-The first two years, as well as the fourth year, are to take place at HSE, Moscow; during the third year, students are to go for an internship in Korea, China or Japan.
+The first two years, as well as the fourth year, are to take place at HSE, Moscow; during the third year students attend classes in Korea (1st semester) and partner universities in the countries of the students' specializations (2nd semester): Korea, China, Japan, Indonesia, Malaysia, Thailand or Vietnam.
 There also will be an opportunity to attend summer language schools organized by Kyung Hee University and its partner universities.

 When can students choose major courses and additional specializations?

 At the start of their first year of study, students must choose their major in East Asian/Southeast Asian Studies and an Asian language.
-In the second year, they must select an additional specialization: Global Business or International Relations.
+In the second year, they must select an additional specialization: International Business, International Relations or Quantitative Economics and Finance in Asia.
 Therefore, after progressing from the first year to the second year, students must choose their additional specialization.
 During the first semester of the second year, students may change their specializations if they so desire.
 In terms of choosing major courses or additional specializations, there are no quotas or restrictions that would limit a student’s freedom of choice.